 Types of cable for solar panel

 Many of our customers ask us, “can I use any wire for solar panels?”
-The short answer is no!
-DC cable for solar systems is produced in various thicknesses and is rated by amperage at a certain diameter (gauge) and temperature.
+The short answer is no! solar panel cables for sale in Dubai are produced in various thicknesses and rated by amperage at a certain diameter (gauge) and temperature.

 The bigger the diameter of the strands of copper wire, the less resistance the electric current will have traveling from the solar panels to the charge controller.

 The design of your solar installation will consider how far the solar panels are from the charge controller and what the voltage drop will be at that distance.